reactgraphqlacademy/graphql-api-training/README.md

 }
 ```

 - [ ] 2.
-In `src/schema.js`, replace all the `fetch` functions in all the Query resolvers with the corresponding function in the service.
+In `src/schema.js`, replace all the `fetch` functions in all the Query resolvers with the corresponding function from the `services` object in the context.
 You'll know it works because all the queries will return ids like this `5e93558ae06e3d37d8f3705f` instead of `dis:421`

 ```graphql
 query {